danth/axyn/README.md

 which other message the message is in response to, and saves it.
 If someone sends the first message again, it will find the stored response and re-use it.

-Bigram pairs are used to select previously seen messages from the database which it thinks might be a match fo the message it receives.
-This means that we don't need to do heavy computations on every single sentence that is stored to find a match.

-Word embeddings are used to calculate an average vector for each the selected candidates, then `scipy.spatial.KDTree` is used to perform a nearest-neighbour search on these vectors to find the closest match.
-The distance between the two vectors is used to compute a confidence value.

-Finally, the response that was sent after the matching message is recalled.
-If there have been multiple responses, Axyn tries to select the most common, but if there is no mode then it will just pick one at random.
+First, input messages are converted to a 300-dimensional vector [using SpaCy](https://spacy.io/api/token#vector).
+Then this vector is used to find the closest match in an [NGT](https://github.com/yahoojapan/NGT) index containing the vectors of learned messages.
+Each object ID from the index corresponds to one or more possible responses, which are stored in a simple database table.
+Finally, the most common response from the possibilities is chosen, or if there is no mode then one is selected at random.

+A similar approach is applied for reactions, swapping the stored textual responses for a single emoji per entry.